What is psychometric testing in recruitment?

 As a result, companies and organizations must respond with agile and flexible recruitment processes to avoid missing out on a significant portion of the potential workforce.

-As well to the more generalized overview that psychometric testing allows, some of the tests adopt a gamified approach to assessment.
-Situational judgment tests, for example, can involve the candidate entering a virtual reality workplace where they 'meet' colleagues and make decisions based on what they see and hear.
+As well as the more generalized overview that psychometric testing allows, some of the tests adopt a gamified approach to assessment.
+Situational judgment tests or simulations, for example, can involve the candidate entering a virtual reality workplace where they 'meet' colleagues and make decisions based on what they see and hear.

 It is thought that recruitment practices will continue to develop over time to include more game and virtual reality psychometric assessment methods.
 Although traditional recruitment methods are still widely used, it is undoubtedly only a matter of time before more sophisticated techniques are considered standard.